How to Teach Young Children to Field a Baseball

 "For too long, we have taught young children in the same ways we teach older children and settled for the mediocre results of these ways."— Dr. Brad Kayden, Early Learning in Sports Development Expert

-- COACH'S CLIPBOARD: How to Teach Young Children to Hit a Baseball (Caterpillar Grip)
+How to Teach Young Children to Field a Baseball Teaching Video

 Teaching Time: 4 Minutes

 Keywords or phrases: Alligator Low-to-the-Snow, Belly button, Throw

 - How to Teach Young Children to Properly Hold a Bat

 Keep baseball simple and make learning fun.
 Teach early learners Caterpillar Hands, the proper grip for holding a baseball bat and simple coaching verbal cue for making quick on-field corrections.

 Without a glove or baseball, challenge children to create an alligator's mouth with their arms and hands.

 - Begin by extending your left arm out, hand and palm down and then your right arm out, hand palm up.

 - Proceed to open and close your alligators' mouth, each time you close clapping your hands together and saying, "CHOMP!
 CHOMP!
 CHOMP!"

 - CHOMP!
 CHOMP!
 CHOMP! high and low and repeat several times to maximize the fun in learning.